GoogleCloudPlatform/spring-cloud-gcp/docs/src/main/md/spring-integration.md

 Then, we declare a `PubSubInboundChannelAdapter` bean.
 It requires the channel we just created and a `SubscriberFactory`, which creates `Subscriber` objects from the Google Cloud Java Client for Pub/Sub.
-The Spring Boot starter for GCP Pub/Sub provides a configured `PubSubSubscriberOperations` object.
+The Spring Boot starter for Spring Framework on Google Cloud Pub/Sub provides a configured `PubSubSubscriberOperations` object.

 ##### Acknowledging messages and handling failures